ergonlogic/aegir-up/README.md

 * Symlink /backups and /makefiles into /vagrant so they persist after 'vagrant destroy's.
 * Optionally install Aegir from git repos
+* Automatically create one or more platforms
+* Figure out an easy way to push/pull sites to/from remote Aegir servers